NN41/policy_gradient_methods/README.md

 Note that the reinforcement of actions happens proportionally to the associated reward, since the contribution of the grad-log-prob of a certain state-action pair in the policy gradient is proportional to this associated reward.
 In the naive policy gradient, that is the entire trajectory's return.
 If one trajectory performs extremely well relative to the other trajectories by pure luck, then all actions in that trajectory will be reinforced by an disproportional amount as well, even the actions that were irrelevant or even detrimental to the success of that trajectory.

+According to wikipedia: the score function (i.e. grad-log-prob(a_t|s_t)) can be interpreted as the direction in parameter space we need to move to increase the probability of taking action a_t in state s_t.
+The (naive) policy gradient is then the weighted avrage of all possible directions that increase the probability of taking any of the actions in any of the corresponding states, but weighted by the associated episode's return.

 ### Baselines
 Spinning Up Part 3 suggests using MSE for learning our MLP that is approximating the on-policy value function.
 As discussed by Goodfellow, you can derive MSE loss through MLE by assuming that targets are produced through the underlying process plus some Gaussian noise.
 In this context, that would mean assuming that a trajectory's return is Gaussian distributed around the value function, which generally seems like an unrealistic assumption to make, especially in the cartpole context, since we would expect a lot of short trajectories and few long ones, leading to a heavily skewed returns distribution.